-- 5.2 The actual asset mix of the Fund will vary from the Allowed Ranges as a result of the relative performance of capital markets and the Investment Managers.
+- 5.2 The actual asset mix of the Fund will vary from the Allowed Ranges as a result of the relative performance of capital markets and the investment managers.
 On each calendar quarter, if necessary, the Fund will be rebalanced in accordance with the following framework: - (a) The actual mix of the major asset classes (fixed income, equity, alternative classes) shall be compared to the Allowed Ranges contained in the table above to determine deviations;

-- (b) Any major asset class that exceeds the upper end of their Allowed Range shall be reduced to the mid-point between their Long-term Policy Weight and the upper end of their Allowed Range, with the funds re-deployed to the other asset classes that are below their Long-term Policy Weight; - (c) If after any re-balancing that may have occurred under (b) an asset class remains below their Allowed Range, a re-deployment of funds shall occur to increase this asset class to the mid-point between the lower end of their Allowed Range and their Policy Weight; and - (d) As the Alternative Classes and Private Equity are generally less liquid, no transfers to/from the Alternative Classes or Private Equity shall occur without prior discussions between the Investment Committee and the Investment Manager. - 5.3 (a) The policy benchmarks described in Section 5.1 for foreign assets are nonhedged unless indicated otherwise. - (b) To protect the Fund from a drop in the value of foreign currencies, the Investment Managers may hedge the Fund's foreign currency exposure back into Canadian dollars. - 5.4 Within the asset class and other guidelines provided in other sections of the SIP&G, the Investment Committee shall determine the Fund's participation in the various products offered by the Investment Managers. - 5.5 During periods of asset mix transition, the minimum and maximum allocation weights will not apply to asset classes that have restricted liquidity (such as private equity, private income and real estate) and to liquid asset classes if those classes are the source or destination of the asset mix transition.
+- (b) Any major asset class that exceeds the upper end of their Allowed Range shall be reduced to the mid-point between their Long-term Policy Weight and the upper end of their Allowed Range, with the funds re-deployed to the other asset classes that are below their Long-term Policy Weight; - (c) If after any re-balancing that may have occurred under (b) an asset class remains below their Allowed Range, a re-deployment of funds shall occur to increase this asset class to the mid-point between the lower end of their Allowed Range and their Long-term Policy Weight; and - (d) As the alternative classes and private equity are generally less liquid, no transfers to/from the alternative classes or private equity shall occur without prior discussions between the Investment Committee and the investment manager. - 5.3 (a) The policy benchmarks described in Section 5.1 for foreign assets are non-hedged unless indicated otherwise. - (b) To protect the Fund from a drop in the value of foreign currencies, the investment managers may hedge the Fund's foreign currency exposure back into Canadian dollars. - 5.4 Within the asset class and other guidelines provided in other sections of the SIP&G, the Investment Committee shall determine the Fund's participation in the various products offered by the investment managers. - 5.5 During periods of asset mix transition, the minimum and maximum allocation weights will not apply to asset classes that have restricted liquidity (such as private equity, infrastructure, and real estate) and to liquid asset classes if those classes are the source or destination of the asset mix transition.
 As permanent allocations are made, benchmark policy weights will be changed in increments of 0.50%.
-Where the Board has delegated authority to the Executive Director to determine an asset mix transition plan, the interim policy benchmarks will be consistent with those determinations. - 5.6 In consultation with the Investment Managers, the Board has set a net value-added objective of 50 basis points (after fees) over the policy benchmark specified in Section 5.1.
+Where the Board has delegated authority to the Chief Executive Officer to determine an asset mix transition plan, the interim policy benchmarks will be consistent with those determinations. - 5.6 In consultation with the investment managers, the Board has set a net value-added objective of 50 basis points (after fees) over the policy benchmark specified in Section 5.1.
 This value-added target is to be measured over a rolling four-year period.